A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Background

 \textbf{Tasks.} The essential code comprehension task is code reading.
 By construction, human-centric studies about code comprehension have at least one reading task where the subject is required to read a code snippet, a set of snippets, or even large, complete programs.
 In addition, the subjects are also expected to comprehend the code.
 However, there are different (kinds of) tasks that help researchers measure subject comprehension performance.

-A large portion of the primary studies requires subjects to \textbf{provide information about the code}.
-For example, \cite{Benander1996} asked the subjects to explain using free-form text what a code snippet does, right after having read it.
-In some studies, the subjects are asked to answer questions about code characteristics.
+A large portion of the studies required subjects to \textbf{provide information about the code}.
+For example, \cite{Benander1996} asked the subjects to explain using free-form text what a code snippet does right after having read it.
+In some studies, the subjects were asked to answer questions about code characteristics.
 For example, \cite{Gopstein2017} and \cite{Ajami2019} presented subjects with multiple code snippets and asked them to guess the outputs of these snippets.
-Some studies make the assumption that code that is easy to understand is also easy to memorize.
-Therefore, they attempt to measure how much subjects remember the code.
-For example, \cite{Love1977} asked subjects to memorize a program for three minutes and rewrite the program as accurately as possible in the next four minutes.

 Also, some studies required the subjects to \textbf{act on the code}.
 Among these studies, subjects were asked to find and fix bugs in the code.
 For example, \cite{Scanniello2013} asked subjects to do so in programs with different identifier styles.
 In other studies, the subjects were asked to modify the code of a working program, i.e., without the need to fix bugs.
 For example, \cite{Jbara2014b} asked subjects to implement a new feature in a program seen in a previous task.
-In a few studies, subjects were asked to write code from a description.
-Writing code \textit{per se} is not a comprehension task, but it may be associated with a comprehension task.
-For example, \cite{Wiese2019} first asked subjects to write a function that returns true if the input is seven and false otherwise so that they could identify what code style (novice, expert, or mixed) the subjects preferred when coding.
-Afterward, they asked the subjects to choose the most readable among three versions of a function, each one with a different code style.
-One of the goals of this study was to determine if the subjects write code in the same style that they find more readable.

 Lastly, subjects were also asked to give their \textbf{personal opinion}.
 In some studies, the subjects were inquired about their personal preferences or gut feeling without any additional task.
 For example, \cite{Buse2010} asked them to rate (from 1 to 5) how legible or readable a code snippet is.
 In other studies, the subjects were asked about their personal opinions while performing other tasks.
 For example, \cite{ONeal1994} first asked subjects to read a code snippet, then to state if they understood the snippet and provide a description of its functionality.
-Similarly, \cite{Lawrie2007} asked subjects to provide a free-form written description of the purpose of a function and to rate their confidence in their description.
-In addition, subjects were asked to rate the difficulty of the comprehension tasks they had to perform in some studies, e.g., in the study of~\cite{Fakhoury2019b}.

 \textbf{Response variables.} After human subjects perform tasks, researchers employ response variables to measure the subjects' performance.
 Depending on the study's goals, methodology, and subjects, response variables vary.
 The performance of subjects is measured in some studies in terms of whether they provide correct answers given a task.
 The \textbf{correctness} of answers may pertain to code structure, semantics, use of algorithms, or program behavior.
 For example, \cite{Bauer2019} measured the subjects' code understanding by asking them to fill in a questionnaire with multiple-choice questions referring to program output.